 For the winter 2019 rewilding impact project vote, our focus turned to the Scottish Highlands, where we work with Alladale Wilderness Reserve, a rewilding estate working to bring wilderness back to the Highlands.
 Here, our members were given the choice between radio tagging Atlantic salmon for monitoring purposes, translocating Scottish mountain hares and building eagle nest platforms.
 Our members voted for the Scottish mountain hare project, but we were able to secure funding for the eagle nest platforms and salmon tagging through our wonderful business partners Inlumi.

 Due to the COVID-19 pandemic the project activities are put on hold.
 Monitoring of the baseline population of mountain hares begins.
+Sightings of mountain hares by the reserve team are recorded as well as the total number of days spend in the upland habitat favoured by mountain hares.

 Learn more about why we are translocating Scottish mountain hares